Ciao, welcome back to my blog!

 Bonus: they deliver tons of nutrients with very few calories.
 Yay!

-Pros of chia seeds jam:
+Pros of chia jam:

 easier to prepare